kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 > But, though we had plenty of money, there was nothing our money could buy, \
 > And the Gods of the Copybook Headings said: “If you don’t work you die.”

-This stanza is a reference to lending money to pay off debt or handing out free money which is the common way of many countries these days to deal with problems.
+This stanza is a reference to lending money to pay off debt or handing out free money, which is the common way in many countries these days to deal with problems.
 This will not work for much longer, inflation (or even hyperinflation) will be the result.
-Rich people already move their money into cryptocurrencies and other assets to prevent the devaluation of their assets.
+Rich people move their money into cryptocurrencies and other assets to prevent the devaluation of their assets.

-As _Elon Musk_ put it in quite harsh words on _Joe Rogans_ Podcast: <q>Now let me just break it to you, the fools out there.
+As _Elon Musk_ put it in harsh words on _Joe Rogan’s_ Podcast: <q>Now let me just break it to you, the fools out there.
 If you don’t make stuff, there’s no stuff.</q>[^rogan1470]

-Socialism is again high in favor in Western countries, particularly by the educated, bored, upper-middle-class that live everyday a comfortable life through the means of capitalist production while at the same time rail against it.
+Socialism is again high in favor in Western countries, particularly among the educated, bored, upper-middle-class that live every day a comfortable life through the means of capitalist production while at the same time rail against it.

 They paint capitalism as the devil even though it cut extreme poverty (less than $1.90 per day) in half between 1990 and 2010.[^murphy2018ez][^mitchell2018qu][^rosling2015lc]

 It seems we never learn from our past.
 More and more people want to destroy the current way of life.
-Everywhere people talk about a restart of “how we live” or a “Great Reset.”
-These utopian ideas always end in bloodshed and millions of dead people, because you can’t create a society on the drawing board. <q>Communism doesn’t know how</q>[^lindsay2021ut] which is why it fails each time.
+Everywhere, people talk about a restart of “how we live” or a “Great Reset.”
+These utopian ideas always end in bloodshed and millions of dead people because you can’t create a society on the drawing board. <q>Communism doesn’t know how</q>[^lindsay2021ut] which is why it fails each time.
 100 million dead people should have been enough to learn that it won’t work, but it seems like it doesn’t.

 ### Stanza 8